Welterbestätten in Deutschland (30+ Orte)

 Cologne Cathedral (Kölner Dom)

-In silhouette after sunset, the twin-spired Cathedral and the adjacent Hohenzollern Bridge are Cologne’s well-known landmarks.
-The Kölner Dom (Cologne Cathedral) is a UNESCO World Heritage Site since 1996.
-The first Sunday in June is World Heritage Day in Germany (Welterbetag, 4.
-Juni 2017).
-Köln, NW, 🇩🇪 – 26 May 2016 (© HL).
+In silhouette after sunset, the twin-spired Cathedral and the adjacent Hohenzollern Bridge are the best-known landmarks for the city of Cologne.
+The Kölner Dom (Cologne Cathedral) has been inscribed as UNESCO World Heritage Site since 1996.

-"Clear economical lines, transparent glass corners."
+“Clear economical lines, and transparent glass corners.”
 We take for granted how we see much of the basics of 21st-century design and architecture derived from the Bauhaus movement in early 20th-century Germany.
-Simpler and less-ornate meant cleaner lines, and the idea an entire building wall could consist of (supported and reinforced) glass, let alone having a building's corner be glass instead of solid wood, brick, or plaster were ideas big, revolutionary, and perhaps a little heretical against accepted architecture.
+Simpler and less-ornate meant cleaner lines, and the idea an entire building wall could consist of (supported and reinforced) glass, let alone having a building’s corner be glass instead of solid wood, brick, or plaster were ideas big, revolutionary, and perhaps a little heretical against accepted architecture.
 Design and form, form and function, and functionally designed architecture were all to be created and stand independently of class or economic status.
-Bauhaus main building, Dessau, Germany – 28 Oct 2016 (SP, SaxonyAnhalt)
+The Bauhaus Dessau building was inscribed as UNESCO World Heritage in 1996.